cferdinandi/adventure/content/adventures/escape-from-the-volcano.md

+## Questions

+- What have they heard about Lorak the Sorcerer?
+- What gift (or curse) does the child possess?
+- How does the sorcerer awaken the volcano?
+- Why does sorcerer want to awaken the volcano?

 ## Locations, Events & Monsters

 {{<details summary="The Journey North" blurb="The Volcano is on the other side of the Northern Mountains, farther than most people in your village have ever traveled.">}}